lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-COLVARS stands for collective variables, which can be used to implement various enhanced sampling methods, including Adaptive Biasing Force, Metadynamics, Steered MD, Umbrella Sampling and Restraints.
+Colvars stands for collective variables, which can be used to implement various enhanced sampling methods, including Adaptive Biasing Force, Metadynamics, Steered MD, Umbrella Sampling and Restraints.
 A :doc:`fix colvars <fix_colvars>` command is implemented